 The scholarship covers a maximum of two graduate courses each academic quarter, or a total of six courses for the entire academic year.
 Scholarships are renewable for up to three years contingent on adequate progress toward degree completion and maintaining a minimum 3.0 GPA.
-Please note that doctorate level program tuition costs are not covered by the Frédéric Ozanam Scholarship Program.
+The Frédéric Ozanam Scholarship Program does not cover doctoral-level tuition costs.

 - Possess and maintain a cumulative and a quarterly GPA of at least 3.0 or higher